translate/pootle/docs/features/hooks.rst

 =====

-Pootle supports hooks to customize its behavior at various points in its interaction with :doc:`Version Control Systems <version_control>`, translation update, and translation initialization.
+Pootle supports hooks to customize its behavior at various points in its interaction with Version Control Systems, translation update, and translation initialization.

 Hooks are Python scripts and can do things like checking or converting formats before commit.